koad/io/README.md

+Please note: This app is being developed.
+It is riddled with bugs, and everything is subject to change.

+Status: [BUG SALAD]

 # koad:io

 <!-- for that whom may have an eye to see -->
-An organizational tool for your mind's eye.
+tldr: An organizational tool for your mind's eye.

+koad-io is a powerful command-line interface and toolset designed to help users easily manage and interact with a wide variety of data and resources.
+It provides a modular and extensible framework that can be easily customized to suit a wide range of needs, from simple scripting tasks to complex distributed systems.

 ---

 > warning: I am an amateur > all of this might be shit, it's too early to tell.

 [![Matrix](assets/matrix.svg)](https://matrix.to/#/#io:koad.sh?via=koad.sh)